Hurricane Canal day; a story of pioneer visionaries and ditch riders

 The ditch riders

 In the many accounts available on the canal’s history, very little is written about the men who were integral in keeping the canal running after it was built, the ditch riders as they were known.
-They rode the canal to check on it from day one.
+They rode the canal to check on it from Day One.

 Being a ditch rider was a 24 hour a day, seven day a week job, said Carl Wadsworth, who served as a ditch rider from 1974 to 1977.